-If the game consists of separately fixed elements and works that were physically bundled together by the claimant for distribution to the public as a single, integrated unit, it may be possible to register them with one application and one filing fee if all the works were first published in that integrated unit and if the claimant owns the copyright in those works.
-For information concerning the unit of publication option, see Chapter 1100, Section 1107.
+If the game consists of separately fixed elements and works that were physically bundled together by the claimant for distribution to the public in the same integrated unit, it may be possible to register them with one application and one filing fee if all the works were first published in that integrated unit and if the claimant owns the copyright in those works.
+For information concerning the unit of publication option, see Chapter 1100, Section1103.